luandretta/worth-a-trip-drf/README.md

 ![Profile Page](documentation/images/profile-no-post.png)

-- The information that has not been edited won't be displayed using React Conditional Rendering.
+- The information that has not been edited (empty data) won't be displayed using React Conditional Rendering.

 ![Profile Page](documentation/images/profile-conditional.png)